 Pro tip: A power washer shouldn’t have an output pressure greater than 500–800 PSI, otherwise the wood might fuzz.
 If you can’t find the right power washer, a simple solution is to keep the tip of the washer far enough away from the wood to avoid fuzzing the grain.
 At 3000 PSI, the use of a fan tip and controlling the spray, keeping it at least three feet from the wood, will help reduce raising the grain.

 4. Chemical Strippers

 There are several chemical strippers and brighteners you can use to clean your logs before staining.

 Chemical strippers are great for light-duty cleaning.
-They attack the resins in the wood, as well as the chemistry of the finish.
-A mixture of chlorine bleach, dish soap and water is very effective.
+They attack the oxidized surface of the wood, as well as the chemistry of the finish, leaving a clean original wood surface.